untitaker/blog/content/articles/kill-webdav.rst

 and CardDAV being derived from WebDAV does allow for some pretty cool tricks involving a WebDAV FUSE filesystem and a bunch of shellscripts that scrape the files in that filesystem and add them up to a listing of contacts and calendars.
 But that's about it with the upsides of that protocol.
+And in practice that trick works with only a few servers anyway.

 Vdirsyncer's integration tests spawn several popular WebDAV servers and run a massive amount of tests against them, using the internal client classes of vdirsyncer.
-During its lifetime it has catched countless bugs in those servers [#]_.
+During its lifetime it has caught countless bugs in those servers [#]_.
 And those are just the ones that are actually testable in a sane way.
 The most broken servers are part of massive groupwares that would probably eat up all of the RAM in Travis' VMs.